River Bain, North Yorkshire

 The River Bain is a river in North Yorkshire, England.
 As a tributary of the River Ure, it is one of the shortest, named rivers in England.
 The river is home to the small scale hydroelectricity project River Bain Hydro located at Bainbridge.

 Course

 The river leaves the second-largest natural lake in North Yorkshire, Semerwater, in a north-east direction past the hamlet of Countersett.
-After a couple of gentle meanders it runs through woodland before slowly turning northward.
+After a couple of gentle meanders it runs through woodland before slowly turning northwards.
 It passes under the A684 road in Bainbridge and joins the River Ure to the east of Yore Bridge opposite the mouth of Grange Beck.